MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/properties/devenv-applicationarea-property.md

 ## Dependent Property

 The **UsageCategory** property is a required setting used together with the **ApplicationArea** property.
-This enables an object to be avaiable in Search for the navigation support.
+This enables a page or a report to be avaiable in Search for the navigation support.
 For more information about navigation support, see [Adding Pages and Reports to Search](/devenv-al-menusuite-functionality.md).

 ## See Also
  [APPLICATIONAREA Method](../methods/devenv-applicationarea-method.md)